Skip to content

 Querying Audit Events

-Retrieve audit events for an entity:
+Retrieve audit events for an entity using the get_audit_events() method:

 # Get recent audit events (most recent first)

-events = await repo.get_audit_events(
+events = await limiter.get_audit_events(

 entity_id="api-key-123",